ss-gnalvesteffer/modbooks/README.md

-# Writeable Books
+# Writeable Books | Durable Quills and Pencils
-**Updated by Xorberax for Vintage Story 1.15.0**
+**Updated by Xorberax for Vintage Story 1.15.1**

 Adds writeable books to Vintage Story.
+This feature branch makes it so that quills and pencils have durability, and degrade during writing.

 See the wiki for more info about this mod: https://github.com/cloutech/modbooks/wiki